blackflux/object-treeify/README.md

 ```

 Project was inspired by [treeify](https://github.com/notatestuser/treeify) and works almost identical.
 However
-the algorithm is much shorter and more concise.
+the algorithm is much shorter and faster, works without recursion and is very memory efficient.

 ## Getting Started